Connor, Manhasset roll past Floral Park, setting up rematch with Plainedge

 "It’s been too long for our school," Manhasset quarterback Rory Connor said.
 "We think this is a special group here and we have a real shot to be county champion for the first time in a long time."

 Connor certainly did his part.
-He was 2-for-3 passing and the completions, both to Aidan Mullholland, went for touchdowns of 24 and 28 yards.
+He was 2-for-3 passing and the completions, both to Aidan Mulholland, went for touchdowns of 24 and 28 yards.
 Connor also had a 7-yard touchdown run.

 "Rory is a truly awesome teammate," Mulholland said.
 "He makes sure everyone is in the right mindset.
 And this year’s team has a lot of athletic players and he knows how to use them."